photoprism/photoprism-docs/docs/getting-started/using-https.md

 # Using HTTPS

-*In this advanced user guide, we show you how to enable transport encryption, configure existing server certificates, and obtain new certificates as needed.
-You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*
+*This guide shows you how to enable HTTPS/TLS, configure existing server certificates, and obtain new certificates as needed.
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to send a pull request.*

 ## Why Use Encryption?